 The number of ancestral populations selected is based on cross-validation error estimation and graphical analysis.
 It uses, therefore, a combination of numerical and graphical methods in a similar way to the factor extraction in PCA, but less formally explored.

-In a recent study, evidence supported 21 ancestries to delineate genetic structure of present-day human populations[Baker, Rotimi, and Shriner 2017], although this is debatable.
-It is unclear whether this ‘ideal’ number would be greater or lesser for ancestral, more isolated populations, and the lack of proper sampling precludes a proper selection of K. The usual small number of inferred ancestral components, selected to show ancestries in a simplified manner (K=2-6), may thus be too simplistic, although a K = ~8-11 appears to be a good range of components for the analysis of modern populations.
+In a recent study, evidence supported the selection of 21 ancestries to delineate genetic structure of present-day human population[Baker, Rotimi, and Shriner 2017], although this is debatable.
+It is unclear whether this ‘ideal’ number would be greater or lesser for ancestral, more isolated populations, and the lack of proper sampling precludes a proper selection of K. The usual small number of inferred ancestral components, selected to show ancestries in a simplified manner (K=2-6), may thus be too simplistic, although a K = ~8-11 appears to be a good range of components for the study of modern populations.

 «Cross-validation error as a function of the number of ancestral components K. The red symbol indicates the minimum cross-validation error, which occurs at K=21»[Baker, Rotimi, and Shriner 2017].

 Formal tests to investigate whether mixture occurred, and to infer proportions and dates of mixture are relatively new, and include the three-population test, D-statistics, F4-ratio estimation, admixture graph fitting, and rolloff, included – among other tools – in the free software package ADMIXTOOLS[Patterson et al. 2012].
 They are robust tools based on statistical methods, but each method is dependent on certain assumptions.
 So, for example, an estimation of mixing proportions in a three-population test, when phylogeny for the populations studied is incorrect, leaves such proportions without useful meaning.
-Even discussing mixing from an ancestral population – like Corded Ware from Yamna –, when an intermediate admixing event occurs, hardly makes sense.
+Even discussing mixing from an ancestral population, when an intermediate admixing event occurs, hardly makes sense.

 Cognitive bias, conflicts of interest, contextual bias